QuentinJcb/QuentinJcb.github.io/btc-statistics.md

 ![Autocorrelations](autocorr.png "BTC autocorrelations")

-This graph was produced by the following piec of code:
+This graph was produced by the following piece of code:

 ```python
 # First, we center and scale the data to treat nan as zeros